Welcome to today's edition of the Rush 24-7 podcast.

 Of course, winning the Senate doesn't mean much until you have 60 votes, but that's a little bit of a distraction.

-Bottom line is what's going to happen?
+Bottom line is, what's going to happen?

 What will the Republicans do?

-People are eagerly standing by looking.
+People are eagerly standing by looking at what will Obama do.

 Then we have Boehner saying publicly what he intends to do.